GenerationSoftware/pt-v5-autotasks-monorepo/packages/draw-auction/README.md

 ### 1. Setup

-To run the OpenZeppelin Defender autotask locally or build for OpenZeppelin Defender, first set up your environment variables using `dotenv`:
+To run locally or build first set up your environment variables using `dotenv`:

 #### ENV